krlmazanik/random_quote_machine/README.md

 I build this project as a challenge on FreeCodeCamp.

+Visual representation of this project can be found here: https://codepen.io/krlmazanik/full/XgQMYE/

+---

+For this project I was using:
+* HTML/CSS/JavaScript.
+* Bootstrap.
+* jQuery and jQuery-color libraries.

+The project is based on forismatic api(https://forismatic.com/en/api/), which provides random quote.

+Also, it was added Twitter integration, to share a quote on twitter.com

+---

 Here I am trying to build A Random-Quote-Machine as a challenge for freecodecamp.com